dr666m1/tdsql/README.md

   dt,
   category,
   COUNT(*) AS cnt
-FROM data INNER JOIN master
+FROM data INNER JOIN master USING(id)
-GROUP BY 1
+GROUP BY 1, 2
 ```

 Then, run this command.